How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 2. Compromise of Medical Equipment

-Medical equipment such as infusion pumps, ventilators, and imaging machines are increasingly network-connected.
-Unauthorized physical access can lead to:
+Modern medical equipment, such as infusion pumps, ventilators, and imaging machines, are increasingly network-connected.
+Unauthorized access can result in:

 Tampering or theft of equipment.

-Disruption of patient care due to damaged or misused devices.
+Disruption of patient care due to misuse or damage.

 3. Regulatory Non-Compliance